msg-systems/holmes-extractor/README.md

 cases can be put to use out of the box without any training and that the supervised document classification use case typically requires relatively little training data, which is a great advantage because pre-labelled training data is not available for many real-world problems.

+Holmes has a long and complex history and we are now able to publish it under the MIT license thanks to the goodwill and openness of several companies.
+I, Richard Hudson, wrote the versions up to 3.0.0 while working at [msg systems](https://www.msg.group/en), a large international software consultancy based near Munich.
+In late 2021, I changed employers and now work for [Explosion](https://explosion.ai/), the creators of [spaCy](https://explosion.ai/software#spacy) and [Prodigy](https://explosion.ai/software#prodigy).
+Elements of the software are covered by a [US patent](https://patents.google.com/patent/US8155946B2/en) that I myself wrote in the early 2000s while working at a startup called Definiens that has since been acquired by [AstraZeneca](https://www.astrazeneca.com/).
+With kind permission of both AstraZeneca and msg systems, I am now maintaining Holmes at Explosion and can offer it for the first time under a non-restrictive license.

 <a id="installation"></a>
 #### 1.2 Installation